UQ-RCC/xnat/content/en/docs/user-guides/getting-started/other-aaf-members.md

 {{< /card >}}

 #### Step 2
-QRIScloud support will reach out for futher details
+QRIScloud support will reach out for further details